 One town has its hand in 1000s of pumpkin pies

 MORTON, Ill.
-(AP) — Each year between August and early November, Steve Beuttel eats a lot of pumpkin pie.
-He calls it quality control.
+(AP) — Every year between August and early November, Steve Beuttel eats a lot of pumpkin pie.